Student Spotlight: Kevin Naughton

 Kevin Naughton wasn't sure what career path best suited him.

-"I did not want to go to a four-year university without knowing what my desired major was," he said.
-"College of DuPage has been fantastic and allowed me to experiment with different courses to see what interests me without making me feel like I am wasting massive amounts of money."
+“I did not want to go to a four-year university without knowing what my desired major was,” he said.
+“College of DuPage was fantastic and allowed me to experiment with different courses to see what interested me without making me feel like I was wasting massive amounts of money.”

 In addition to discovering that computer science was what he wanted to study, Naughton also excelled in other areas at COD.
 For example, he received the Carter Carroll Excellence in History Award honorable mention for outstanding work in the field of history writing.

 “The paper I wrote was a comparison of the 1915 film ‘Martyrs of the Alamo’ and the 2004 film ‘The Alamo,’ ” he said.
 “The paper discussed the different ways that the two films approached the subject matter and analyzed how the time period in which the films were made affected the content and bias of each film.
 The topic was assigned by my U.S. History professor, Edward Bates.”